Measuring the evolution of intergalactic gas from z=0 to 5 using the kinematic Sunyaev-Zel'dovich effect: Properties of kSZ gas

-In \S\ref{sec:resobv}, we extracted the kSZ optical depth from distinct redshifts, apertures, and foreground-cleaned maps using ARF-kSZ tomography.
-In this section, we start by setting constraints on the properties of the gas responsible for the kSZ effect in \S\ref{sub:gprop_inference}.
-We then use this information to determine the location and density of kSZ gas in \S\ref{sub:gprop_overdensity}, and we conduct a baryonic census from the local Universe to redshift $z\simeq5$ in \S\ref{sub:gprop_abundance}.
+In \S\ref{sec:resobv}, we extract kSZ measurements from different shells, apertures, and foreground-reduced maps.
+In this section, we leverage these measurements to set constraints on the abundance and distribution of cosmic gas from the local universe to redshift $z\simeq5$.